A conversation an american game developer has with a russian customs guy.

 This turned out to not be the most politically sensitive thing to say.
 It seems the week before, some British agents had supposedly been caught spying and exchanging data via a fake rock.
 Not very Black (being more covert than overt) and not very good for me, as it turned out.

-"Yes, I need to capture some Russian voices for a project I am working on my period."
+"Yes, I need to capture some Russian voices for a project I am working on like Bonn-o-Tron."

 Fortunately, this time I only had to wait 5 minutes.
 Unfortunately, it now seemed that I had to have a special interview.
 I was now talking to someone who looked very serious and important.